 One additional provision of the CARES Act provides up to 360 days of forbearance relief from mortgage loan payments for borrowers with federally backed (e.g. Fannie Mae or Freddie Mac) mortgages who experience financial hardship related to the pandemic.
 Combined with expected widespread unemployment stemming from the economic slowdown caused by the pandemic, residential mortgage assets came under extreme spread pressure.
 The CARES Act also prohibits foreclosures for 60 days and evictions by landlords for 120 days after its enactment.
 On June 17, 2020, the FHFA announced that Fannie Mae and Freddie Mac will extend their single-family moratorium on foreclosure and evictions until at least August 31, 2020.
+On August 27, 2020, the FHFA announced an extension of the single-family moratorium on foreclosures and evictions until December 31, 2020.
 These legislative and agency actions have created uncertainty around the ultimate effects on delinquencies, defaults, prepayment speeds, low interest rates and home price appreciation.

-The scope and nature of any future actions the Federal Reserve and other governmental authorities will ultimately undertake are unknown and will continue to evolve, especially in light of the COVID-19 pandemic and the upcoming presidential and Congressional elections in the United States.
+The scope and nature of any future actions the Federal Reserve and other governmental authorities will ultimately undertake are unknown and will continue to evolve, especially in light of the COVID-19 pandemic and the result of the presidential and Congressional elections in the United States.
 We cannot predict how, in the long term, these and other actions, as well as the negative impacts from the ongoing COVID-19 pandemic, will affect the efficiency, liquidity and stability of the financial, credit and mortgage markets, and thus, our business.
 Greater uncertainty frequently leads to wider asset spreads or lower prices and higher hedging costs.